-I drew some flowers on parts of the paper with the ink first, and I let it dry before I paint with my lovely watercolours.
-After the first two or three flowers, I had to start thinking about the composition of the watercolour painting.
-I didn’t think to much about it in before hand.
+I drew some flowers on parts of the paper with the ink first, and I let it dry before I paint with my lovely watercolors.
+After the first two or three flowers, I had to start thinking about the composition of the watercolor painting.
+I didn’t think to much about it in beforehand.
 I placed and moved the flowers and leaves freely around until I am happy about the composition and then I drew them where I saw them fit in.

-For some of the flowers, I waited for the under-layer to dry before painting a new layer a tip is to use a warm and a cold colour.
+For some of the flowers, I waited for the under-layer to dry before painting a new layer a tip is to use a warm and a cold color.
 If you have a look at the flower that is red you will find that I been using a warm and a cold red.
-(If you are not familiar with colours theory and don’t know about warm and cold colours, don’t worry I have a free course for you. -WOW Yea? -yes.
+(If you are not familiar with colors theory and don’t know about warm and cold colors, don’t worry I have a free course for you. -WOW, Yea? -yes.
 I do!
-FREE Colours course) The trick is When you are using the warm and the cold red together you will get a vibrant “new” red watercolour and that have some depth.
+FREE Colours course) The trick is When you are using the warm and the cold red together you will get a vibrant “new” red watercolor and that have some depth.